-In future years, DLA will be upgrading to SAP's S/4 cloud-based platform to replace ECC 6.0.
+In future years, DLA will be upgrading to SAP's S/4 cloudbased platform to replace ECC 6.0.
 This upgrade will provide enhanced capabilities for financial reporting and accounting.
 In addition, DLA is in the process of migrating from its legacy warehouse management system, DSS, to SAP's Enterprise Warehouse Management System.
 This will provide an integrated process of inventory movements and tracking, thereby improving inventory accounting accuracy.

-DLA will also be implementing system changes to meet the requirements of Treasury's G-Invoicing system.
+The DLA will also be implementing system changes to meet the requirements of Treasury's G-Invoicing system.
 G-Invoicing will help address government-wide accounting elimination problems by ensuring trading partners have the same information for intragovernmental transactions.
-Finally, DLA will be implementing SAP's Financial Supply Chain Management (FSCM) module.
-FSCM will improve DLA's ability to manage over-aged accounts receivable and improve the timeliness of cash flow.
-DLA continuously works to rationalize and reduce the footprint of systems by consolidating to SAP/COTS systems wherever possible.
+Federal Program Agencies (FPAs) will be required to use G-Invoicing to process intragovernmental buy/sell transactions.
+This process will remove the seller side over-write requirements and require trading partners to reconcile variances.
+The G-Invoicing required use date for FPAs for New Orders has been delayed from June 2021.
+The mandated implementation deadline of October 2022 for New Orders includes Orders with a Period of Performance beginning October 1, 2022 or later.
+FPAs must implement G-Invoicing for "In-Flight" Orders by October 2023.
+The mandated implementation deadline of October 2023 for "In-Flight" Orders includes the conversion of Orders with an open balance and a Period of Performance extending beyond September 30, 2023.